sdeda1us/weekend-sql-to-do-list/README.md

 ### Required

+#### npm Dependencies
 - Express
 - Node
-- PostGres SQL
 - SweetAlert
 - Moment

+#### SQL Reuirments
+- Postgre SQL

 1. Install the required dependencies using npm.
+2. Create a postgre SQL database named "weekend-to-do-app" using an app like Postico
+3. Run the table creation SQL query from the database.sql file within the application files
-2. Run npm start from comman line
+3. Run npm start from comman line
-3. Open localhost:5000
+4. Open localhost:5000

 ## Built With